Common foot conditions associated with dance and their treatments

 - Elevation to stimulate the body to soak extra fluid from the ankle

-Long grueling practice sessions are almost synonymous with dance.
+Long gruelling practice sessions are almost synonymous with dance.
 These strenuous practice sessions result in a lot of pressure on the foot muscles and bones.
 Over a period of time, this habitual overexertion and recurring pressure or stress on the bones can result in a type of fracture called stress fractures.
 It is usually diminutive and as small as a tiny crack in the bone.

 If stress fractures remain untreated, they can worsen resulting in a major fracture.
-Experts generally suggest reduction in activity and use of orthopaedic devices such as braces, walking boots, cast among others to reduce the load on the bone.
+Experts generally suggest a reduction in activity and use of orthopaedic devices such as braces, walking boots, cast among others to reduce the load on the bone.
 For severe cases, surgery can also be performed.

 One tiny misstep or trip during a complex dance routine can result in a fracture in the outer aspect of the foot (fifth metatarsal bone).
 The fifth metatarsal bone is found below the little toe.
-The line of the fracture is usually spiral shaped throughout the bone and can also cause cracking of the bone into smaller parts.
+The line of the fracture is usually spiral-shaped throughout the bone and can also cause cracking of the bone into smaller parts.
 This type of fracture is also commonly called the “dancer’s fracture”.
-Some of the most common mechanisms of dancer’s fracture include awkward landing after jumps or rolling on outer border of the foot during demi-pointe position in ballet dancers.
+Some of the most common mechanisms of dancer’s fracture include awkward landing after jumps or rolling on the outer border of the foot during demi-pointe position in ballet dancers.

 Notice a hard bump at the backside of your ankle?
 It is probably a “Dancer’s heel”.
-Dancer’s heel, also known as posterior ankle impingement syndrome, develops when the tissue and bone present behind the ankle gets compressed to form a hard bone like bump.
-Ballet dancers who practice the pointe technique for prolonged periods of time often complain of dancer’s heel.
+Dancer’s heel, also known as posterior ankle impingement syndrome, develops when the tissue and bone present behind the ankle gets compressed to form a hard bone-like bump.
+Ballet dancers who practice the pointe technique for prolonged periods of time often complain of the dancer’s heel.
 There might also be a bony growth at the back of the ankle (Os trigonum or Steida’s process) which may exacerbate the problem.
-In these dancers, achieving a full pointe position can trigger pain in back of the ankle on the outer aspect.
-Many of them may have adjoining inflammation of tendon (muscle) of the big toe.
+In these dancers, achieving a full pointe position can trigger pain in the back of the ankle on the outer aspect.
+Many of them may have adjoining inflammation of the tendon (muscle) of the big toe.
 This condition is called FHL tenosynovitis and moving the big toe may cause pain.

-If the ankle pain caused by dancer’s heel is limiting one’s daily activities and/or dance, they should seek medical attention for proper diagnosis.
+If the ankle pain caused by the dancer’s heel is limiting one’s daily activities and/or dance, they should seek medical attention for proper diagnosis.
 The treatment procedure generally includes physical therapy to strengthen and mobilize the ankle, avoiding movements and positions that trigger the pain and medication to manage the pain.
 If the patient does not respond satisfactorily to these treatments, the doctor can also suggest surgical treatments.

-Curled toes leading to Hammer toe
+Curled toes leading to Hammertoe

-Sudden appearance of Ingrown toenail
+The sudden appearance of Ingrown toenail

 Anyone who has had an ingrown toenail can vouch for how uncomfortable and painful it is.
 Training in shoes that are too tight can result in this condition.
 Ingrown toenail refers to a medical condition wherein the nail grows into the skin from the edges and corners rather than outwards.
 This results in inflammation, pain, redness and even infection.
 This problem is especially dangerous for people suffering from peripheral vascular disease or diabetes.
 It is also a common issue amongst dancers with sweaty feet.
 Cutting nails too short, injury, history in the family are some other common causes of an ingrown toenail.

-But does ingrown toenail require medical intervention?
+But does ingrown toenails require medical intervention?

 It would require medical intervention if the ingrown toenail results in an infection.
 In some cases, the doctor may pull out the nail from the affected region and apply medication to heal the wound and protect it from infections.
 But if the problem persists, then toenail avulsion may be recommended.
 Toenail avulsion is a surgical method to remove the nail partially or completely.
 If you frequently face the problem of ingrown nails, you should seek medical consultation to know the available treatment options